Your GPU temperature getting too high can signify more serious problems developing under the hood.

 SpeedFan

-Continuing the theme of old-school software, SpeedFan is another reliable solution.
-In addition to the standard monitoring of voltage, fan speed, and temperature, it can adjust the RPM of fans as well as help to reduce the noise.
+Continuing the theme of old-fashioned software, SpeedFan is another reliable solution.
+In addition to the regular monitoring of voltage, fan speed, and temperature, it can modify the RPM of fans as well as assist in reducing the noise.

 MSI Afterburner